GeorgeStanov/Proiect1_ETTI/README.md

 # Proiect1_ETTI
-%Oscillator with Wien Bridge.
+Oscillator with Wien Bridge.

-%The project is done in romanian.
+The project is done in romanian.